nirryde/nirryde.github.io/_posts/2020-10-04-A Test for Independence you Probably Never Heard of.md

 Final Words
 -----------

 My proof for the decomposition theorem in this post was influenced by the notation of information theory.
-At a first glance, the $$G$$-statistic reminded of the Kullback-Leibler deviance and indeed the $$G$$-statistic is proportional the the KL divergence between the obsereved distribution and the null distribution.
+At a first glance, the $$G$$-statistic reminded me of the Kullback-Leibler deviance and indeed the $$G$$-statistic is proportional the the KL divergence between the obsereved distribution and the null distribution.

 As far as I know, the $$\chi^2$$-test is not superior to the $$G$$-test in any theoretical aspect and the decomposition property makes the $$G$$-test more favourable.
 It is also interesting to note that development of the $$\chi^2$$-statistic requires much more knowledge in math compared to the $$G$$-statistics since developing the $$\chi^2$$-statistic requires all the knowledge for developing the $$G$$ and knowledge on Tailor approximations.
 On the other hand, I find that for the untrained eye, the $$\chi^2$$-statistic has a more intuitive form compared to the $$G$$-statistic.
 A possible solution for the lack of popularity of the $$G$$-test is that the statistical reviewers of journals require changing to a $$G$$-test whenever a paper is submitted with a $$\chi^2$$-test.
 On the other hand, since both methods yield similar results, it is likely that nobody wants to deal with the hassle of explaining why changing the statistical test is so acute.